kamui-fin/librepod/README.md

 Librepod consists of a typical server-client architecture, with the server performing the majority of the heavylifting (i.e. feed polling, caching, etc.) for a variety of reasons:

+- Centralizing the business logic ensures a standardized and consistent approach across all client applications.
+  - Developers can focus on integrating the API without worrying about the underlying intricacies of podcast aggregation
 - Blazing-fast client-side experience
 - Server-client architecture allows seamless feed synchronization between multiple devices
 - Enables state saving and reconciliation from different clients
+- Easier maintenance and updates

 Cookie-based sessions are used for authentication with argon2 hashing.